srcclr/test-lean/chapters/03-where-is-my-casette.md

 The technical objectives include two:

 * To ensure that the agent actually performs the computation that we expect of it.
 This, in essence is the test for the *liveness* of it.
-It is also sometimes called *termination* for sequential software.
 This technical objective is also what is often specifically meant by *validation* in the literature.